Microgreens Care Guide

 How to Keep Your Microgreens Fresh

 - On Your Kitchen Countertop– Leave the box of microgreens on your countertop, with the flaps open.
 Please do not put them in direct sunlight or under a ceiling fan.
-It can dry them out very quickly.
-Once every 2-3 days, check to see if the grow pad is still moist.
-If not, remove the grow pad from the container and place it in a shallow dish or bakeware tray with a little filtered water.
-Let it sit in the water for a minute or two to rehydrate the pad.
-Then place the pad back in the container and put it back on your countertop with the lid still open.
+It will dry them out very quickly.
+Once every 2 days, check to see if the grow pad is still moist.
+If dry, remove the microgreens grow pad and pour 2 ounces of water into the box.
+Put the microgreens back in the box.
+This will keep them hydrated.

-- In Your Refrigerator – Place the box of microgreens in your refrigerator.
+- In Your Refrigerator– Place the box of microgreens in your refrigerator.
 Make sure it’s not in a direct path of the cold air coming out of the blower because they can easily freeze.
 Once every 3-4 days, check to see if the grow pad is still moist.
-If it’s dry, follow the watering steps outlined in method 1 above.
+If it’s dry, follow the watering steps outlined in method (1) above.
 When stored in the refrigerator, it is normal to see condensation on the leaves.
-If you see too much water on the leaves, we recommend putting them on your counter instead.
+If you see too much water on the leaves, we recommend putting them on your countertop instead.
 Too much moisture can lead to premature spoilage.

 - Cut and Store in Refrigerator - Leave the box microgreens on your countertop, with flaps open, for a day.
 It will evaporate any condensation that accumulated on the leaves.
-Once the microgreens are dry, you can cut and place them in an airtight plastic or glass container.
+Once the microgreens are dry, you can cut and place them in an airtight plastic or glass container lined with a paper towel.
 Having dry microgreens is a crucial factor in how long they will stay fresh.
 Too much moisture can cause premature decay.
-From there, all you need to do is put the container in your fridge and use when needed.
-It is that simple!
+From there, all you need to do is put the container in your fridge and use them when needed.
+It’s that simple!

 How to Cut and Use Microgreens